Arithmetic-Power-Geometry/WormholeLab/README.md

 experiment identifier
 ```

-For scholarly work, users should additionally record:

-- exact Git commit or release;
-- external dataset versions;
-- preprocessing choices;
-- priors;
-- nuisance assumptions;
-- numerical tolerances;
-- environment information where relevant.
+For scholarly work, also record the exact Git commit or release, dataset version, preprocessing choices, priors, nuisance assumptions, numerical tolerances, and relevant environment information.

-A result should be reproducible before it is persuasive.
+> **A result should be reproducible before it is persuasive.**

 ---